Acid-alkaline balance – briefly

 Acid-alkaline balance – an art and not a precise science

 For optimal digestion and health, it is desirable to eat mostly alkaline-forming foods.
 What foods are alkaline-forming?
-In general, most vegetables and fruits and some nuts (almonds) are alkaline-forming.
+In general, most vegetables and fruits and some nuts (almonds) are alkaline-forming for everybody.
 What foods are acid-forming?
-In general, coffee, sugar, starch, industrial foods, pasteurized cow’s dairy, eggs, fish, meat, and most nuts are acid-forming.
+In general, coffee, sugar, starch, processed foods, wheat, pasteurized cow’s dairy, eggs, fish, meat, and most nuts are acid-forming for everybody.

-Because of biochemical individuality and the variability of other specific foods, it is possible that other foods may be acid-forming for some people and alkaline-forming for other people.
+Because of biochemical individuality and the diversity of other specific foods, it is possible that some foods may be acid-forming for some people but alkaline-forming for other people.
 Why?
-It may be for reasons that nobody understands, possibly because of the mineral content of that specific batch of that specific food and biochemical individuality.
+It may be for reasons that nobody understands, possibly because of the mineral content and the specific batch of that specific food and the specific person.
 Listen to your body.
-Try it for a week, eating according to your acid-alkaline balance.
+Try it for a week, eating according to your acid-alkaline balance, with two or more alkaline-forming foods at each meal followed by at most one acid-forming food, such as protein or starch.
+Eat as much as you want.
 Listen to your body, and see how you feel.

-The acid-alkaline balance transcends the idea “to eat more fruits and vegetables”.
-What type of soil they were grown can determine the mineral content.
-It also transcends the vegan-carnivore dichotomy.
-Note that there are no clinical studies to confirm the acid-alkaline balance, but there are also no clinical studies to prove that water is a cure for dehydration or that prunes have a laxative effect.
+The idea of the acid-alkaline balance transcends the idea “to eat more fruits and vegetables”.
+The type of soil the fruits and vegetables were grown in determines the mineral content.
+The roots, stalks, and leaves pull the minerals from the soil.
+The beauty of the idea of the acid-alkaline balance is that it also transcends the vegan-carnivore controversy.
+Note that there are no clinical studies to confirm the acid-alkaline balance, but there are also no clinical studies to prove that water is a cure for dehydration nor that prunes have a laxative effect.